Transparency

 BCC Financials Remain Overdue

-BCC's 2021 audited financials were also published significantly overdue and report a $2.8 Million loss.
-They can be viewed here.
-The auditor Saward Dawson states in his report - "a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern".
+BCEL lodged 2021 on 4 August 2023, significantly overdue, recording a $2.8 Million loss.
+The auditor reported "a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern".
+The 2021 auditor report and financials can be viewed here.

 The ACNC